vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_renderpass_code.md

 The image will use the format we got from the swapchain (so its compatible), and we will clear it when the renderpass begins.
 When the renderpass ends, we will store the image so that it can be read later.

-Before the renderpass, the image layout will be undefined, which means "we dont care".
+Before the renderpass, the image layout will be undefined, which means "we don't care".
 And after the renderpass ends, the layout will be ready to be displayed with the swapchain.

 Now that our main image target is defined, we need to add a subpass that will render into it.
 This goes right after defining the attachment